 There are few artists in history who inspire intrigue quite like Caravaggio.
-The mysterious, misunderstood, and occasionally murderous Caravaggio lived most of his working life in Rome where many of his revolutionary paintings remain.
+The mysterious, misunderstood, and occasionally murderous Caravaggio lived most of his working life in Rome.
+Many of his revolutionary paintings are still here.

 The Life of Caravaggio: A Short Biography